joaolfp/DeliveryApp-iOS/README.md

 * <b>Coordinator:</b> Navigation structure
 * <b>Design System:</b> All layout like colors, views and images
 * <b>TestUtils:</b> Mocks and codes to help with unit tests
+* <b>Analytics:</b> Help troubleshoot problems and monitor failure data with more granularity

 ## How to build the app